 It’s so fucking obvious.

 SPOILER ALERT: When Peter, at the end, becomes a host for Paimon – that whole scene is a metaphor for survival.
 To draw in Paimon is to draw strength and to keep going, and hopefully begin healing emotionally.
 It is only through Paimon that Peter can survive at all.
-The horror in this story is actually that the mother (who is likely already mentally ill – as mental illness is hereditary) snaps after both her mother and daughter die, kills her husband and herself — leaving her son as the only survivor.
+The horror in this story is actually that the mother (who is likely already mentally ill – as some mental illness is oftentimes hereditary) snaps after both her mother and daughter die, kills her husband and herself — leaving her son as the only survivor.
 He blames himself for his sister’s death and the chain reaction it started.
 THAT psychological trauma is the horror.
 Paimon is the one who saves Peter from that horror and helps him continue on despite it.

 Now – about the coven.
 We assume the coven is actually making all of this happen in order to drive the mother into madness, destroy the family, etc… in order to take Peter as a host for Paimon.
 But notice that the only time you actually see the coven – they’re trying to help.
 We don’t see them put the dead body of the grandmother in the attic — that could be the mother’s psychotic delusion or something she did herself (there are hints that a lot of what the mother is seeing is due to a psychotic break and is not a supernatural reality).
 The mother fears the coven due to her own paranoia and mental illness.
 The mother’s POV is not to be trusted.
 The only time we actually see the coven — they are there to help the mother through the trauma of losing her daughter.
 They are there to support Peter after his ordeal of losing his entire family.
 Also notice that Peter doesn’t change a whole lot after Paimon “possesses” him at the end.
 He still looks traumatized – even “as” Paimon.
 Which is a huge clue that the Daemon didn’t possess him in the same way most horror films portray Daemonic possession.
 So the possession didn’t solve everything or change him.
 It was only the first step in Peter’s journey to survival and healing.
 Just my thoughts on the matter.